jreisinger/work/README.md

 Package work is useful for building CLI tools that need to run many tasks quickly.
 It concurrently generates and processes tasks.
-The tasks are generated from lines supplied on STDIN and load balanced among workers for processing.
+The tasks are generated from lines read from file(s) or STDIN and load balanced among workers for processing.
 After each task is processed a result is printed on STDOUT.

 To use it you just need to implement Factory and Task interfaces.
 Then Run the Factory.
 See [examples](examples) folder for sample implementations.